 Insurance policies don't cover wear and tear.
 So if you try to claim when your trusty vacuum cleaner packs up on you after 12 years' loyal service, you're likely to be disappointed!
 The bottom line is that if something has worn out because it's old and has come to the end of its serviceable life, you can't claim for it.

-pay out: over £8m in home insurance claims was paid out per day on average in 2015
+Insurers dopay out: over £8m in home insurance claims was paid out per day on average in 2015

-.
+according to the ABI.
 Following these simple hints should reduce the chances of you having your claim turned down.